InstallerContactSite Map

 Testing the installation User Interface

 Test Installation UIUse the [ Test Installation UI ] toolbar button or the “Test Installation UI” context menu item in the "Dialogs" page.
 This will create a temporary package in the Temp folder and run it without performing an actual installation.
-Since the package is not installed on your machine, only the installation sequence can be tested.
+Since the package is not installed on your machine, only the installation UI sequence can be tested.

 Creating a new dialog